arm-university/micro-course/Markdown microcourse v2.md

 **PRO _TIP_**

-**The scientists want data from as many sensors as possible, if you can use other sensor peripherals make sure that you make full use of all the additional sensors.**
+**The scientists want data from as many sensors as possible.
+If you can use other sensor peripherals make sure that you make full use of all the additional sensors.**

 ____